 I’ve had something I’ve recorded show up on a compilation exactly once in my life.
 That was about eleven years ago, and it was not a good experience.
 At all.

-this is going back to my days of being a semi-regular poster on a message board for a band i really liked. a regular poster who was also running a fan site got the idea to put together a compilation album sort of dedicated to/inspired by the band we were all fans of. almost all of us who wrote there were musicians with access to recording equipment, so it made sense.
+This is going back to my days of being a semi-regular poster on a message board for a band I really liked.
+Another semi-regular poster who was also running a fan site got the idea to put together a compilation album sort of dedicated to and inspired by the band we were all fans of.
+Almost all of us who wrote there were musicians with access to recording equipment, so it made sense.

-a few months later i got a box of CDs in the mail (that i had to pay a fair bit of money for, but whatever), popped one in to listen, and learned the mastering engineer had mastered the already-mastered version of the song i gave him instead of the unprocessed mix. only “mastering” isn’t the right word for what he did. he destroyed the song. there were no dynamics left. there was no life to the thing. it sounded like shit. and wouldn’t you know, it was the only song on the whole compilation that got hammered with anything close to that amount of compression.
+A few months later I got a box of CDs in the mail (that I had to pay a fair bit of money for, but whatever), popped one in to listen, and learned the mastering engineer had mastered the already-mastered version of the song i gave him instead of the unprocessed mix.
+Only, “mastering” isn’t the right word for what he did.
+He destroyed the song.
+There were no dynamics left.
+There was no life to the thing.
+It sounded like shit.
+And wouldn’t you know, it was the only song on the whole compilation that got hammered with anything close to that amount of compression.
+Lucky me!

-had i known that tire swing co. song was also going to end up on a compilation where someone was mastering it to try and lend some continuity to a lot of tracks recorded and mixed in a lot of different ways, i would have sent an unmastered WAV file instead of the self-mastered one i sent along when i thought it was just going up on the website. but i didn’t get the chance to do that. and i kind of feared for the worst.
+Had I known this Tire Swing Co. song was also going to end up on a compilation where someone was mastering it to try and lend some continuity to a lot of tracks recorded and mixed in a lot of different ways, I would have sent an unmastered WAV file instead of the self-mastered one I sent along when I thought it was just going up on the website.
+But I didn’t get the chance to do that.
+And I kind of feared for the worst.

-so thank you, eric hogg, even though you’ll probably never find yourself on this here blog. thank you for not squashing the song. you done good.
+So thank you, Eric Hogg, even though you’ll probably never find yourself on this here blog.
+Thank you for not squashing the song I recorded.
+You done good.

-and about the new compilation that inspires no such feelings of embarrassment — you can download it for free over yonder. or you can stream it right here, if you like.
+And about the new compilation that inspires no such feelings of embarrassment — you can download it for free over yonder.
+Or you can stream it right here, if you’d like.